 Other Large Expenses That Could Help Meet Credit Card Minimum Spending Requirements

 Do you have a contractor working on your home?
 See if you can pay with your credit card.
 If not, can you pay for the supplies with your credit card?
-Leaving your credit card on file at Lowe's or adding the contractor as an authorized user on your account (then they buy the supplies with that card) can go a long way toward earning your new card's bonus.
+Leaving your credit card on file at Lowe's or Home Depot or adding the contractor as an authorized user on your account (then they buy the supplies with that card) can go a long way toward earning your new card's welcome bonus.

 Related: The Best Rewards Credit Card Offers This Month